ztellman/lamina/README.markdown

 # Lamina

-An event is a value that we don't yet have.
-Lamina contains a rich set of operators for dealing with these unrealized values, both individually and collectively.
+Lamina is for describing and analyzing streams of data.
+It provides a rich set of operators for dealing with these unrealized values, both individually and collectively.
 If you're new to Lamina, you should start by reading about [how it deals with individual events](https://github.com/ztellman/lamina/wiki/Introduction).

 ## Installation

-    [lamina "0.5.0-beta15"]
+    [lamina "0.5.0-beta16"]

 ## Rationale